20 entities allowed to carry out BVLOS experimental drone flights

-New Delhi, May 5 (IANS) The Centre on Wednesday granted conditional approval to 20 entities including SpiceJet and Dunzo amongst others for conducting Beyond Visual Line of Sight (BVLOS) experimental flights of drones.
+New Delhi: The Centre on Wednesday granted conditional approval to 20 entities including SpiceJet and Dunzo amongst others for conducting Beyond Visual Line of Sight (BVLOS) experimental flights of drones.

 Accordingly, the permission was granted as a conditional exemption from Unmanned Aircraft System Rules, 2021.